ALCOHOL REHAB IN MARYLAND

 Find Help for Alcohol Addiction at Walden

-Alcohol Addiction, or alcohol dependency disorder, is exhibited by drinking to excess or drinking consistently to the point where the drinking causes distress and harm.
+Alcohol addiction, or alcohol dependency disorder, is exhibited by drinking to excess or drinking consistently to the point where the drinking causes distress and harm.
 Our Maryland alcohol rehab center is a place to release yourself from the grip of alcohol while finding tools to cope with the traumas of your past and the stress of today.
-At Walden, we understand that addiction and mental health disorders are a brain-based wellness concern and we believe that life should not be lived at the mercy of alcohol.
+At Walden, we understand that addiction and co-occurring mental health disorders are a brain-based wellness concern and we believe that life should not be lived at the mercy of alcohol.

 Alcohol use disorder (AUD) is a clinical diagnosis and is characterized by 11 criteria, according to the American Addiction Centers Resource website: